We have a qualified team of individual, couple, and family therapists to help you with whatever your needs are. Please take a moment to meet us!

 I bring a diverse perspective to my work, informed by a broad base of experience providing services for a wide range of mental health, emotional, behavioral, and relationship issues.
 A previous career in Information Technology assists me in helping those in the tech field who may experience a particular set of challenges in that work setting.

-My years of experience working with men, women, and couples have occurred within a decade of private practice and in a variety of other professional settings.
-I have served on the Board of the Seattle Counselors Association, regularly attend a variety of professional conferences throughout the year, and am a member of numerous organizations, all of which help me stay on top of the latest research and developments.
+My years of experience working with men, women, and couples have occurred within a decade of private practice and in a variety of other professional settings prior to starting my own practice in 2010.
+I regularly attend a variety of professional conferences throughout the year, and am a member of professional organizations, all of which help me stay on top of the latest research and developments.

 In 1996 I earned my Bachelor of Arts in Psychology and Sociology from Western Washington University.
 I continued my education in 2003 at Seattle University, earning my Master of Arts in Counseling Psychology.